 TMGRS: So now you’re in a different realm different level of clients, different level of expectations as well?

 Ivan: A lot of people want to know: what does it take to break into being one of few top luxury realtors in Miami Beach.
 For me, that’s my story, and obviously not how it’s gonna work for everybody, but that’s how it worked.

 TMGRS: Can someone break into luxury as a new realtor?

 Ivan: Yes you can if literally all you do is focus on luxury.
 You might have a bigger gap between the time in which you start to when you begin to do business.

 TMGRS: Any final thoughts on how someone can get into the real estate or the luxury market and become a top seller at a building?

-I was being interviewed for these new project positions against people that had tons of experience, but I’m just a super outgoing personable guy, and I get along with people real well.
+I was being interviewed for these new project positions against people that had tons of experience, but I’m just a super outgoing personable guy, and I get along with people really well.

 TMGRS: Just like in any kind of sales, people want to work with people they like.

-Ivan: I think if you are a new luxury realtor in Miami Beach , it’s better to focus on creating relationships rather than focusing on sales techniques and reading all these different sales books.
+Ivan: I think if you are a new Miami Beach Luxury Realtor, it’s better to focus on creating relationships rather than focusing on sales techniques and reading all these different sales books.
 It’s about having your clients really become your friends.

 It’s also about putting yourself in that environment where you’re going to meet people that may have an interest in Miami, start going to those events, and then you just meet people and you’re enjoying it because you enjoy football, or arts, or baking, or charity.